 Professional use of a computer entails the use of efficient computer input devices.
 The mouse and the keyboard are two of the most important.
 Incorrect use and frequently unsuitable or unergonomical devices are increasingly the cause of health problems, as both place an undue burden on the spinal column (particularly the cervical spine), the muscles and joints (primarily shoulder and hand).
 These massive strains, possibly also in combination with stress, can make the user ill in the long term.

 This is detrimental to output and quality while increasing the periods of absence for sick leave.
-It even has a negative impact on the user's own quality of life, at the latest when the problems become chronic.
+It even has a negative impact on the user's own quality of life, latest when the problems become chronic.